diffplug/image-grinder/README.md

 }
 ```

+Every single file in `srcDir` needs to be an image that ImageGrinder can parse.
+Each image will be parsed, and wrapped into an [`Img`](https://diffplug.github.io/goomph/javadoc/1.0.0/com/diffplug/gradle/imagegrinder/Img.html).
+Call its methods to grind it into whatever you need in the `dstDir`.

+ImageGrinder uses the gradle [Worker API](https://docs.gradle.org/4.1/userguide/custom_tasks.html#worker_api) introduced in Gradle 4.1 to use all your CPU cores for grinding.
+It also uses gradle's [incremental task](https://docs.gradle.org/4.1/userguide/custom_tasks.html#incremental_tasks) support to do the minimum amount of grinding required.

 ## Limitations

-- ImageGrinder can only read SVG images
+- ImageGrinder can only read SVG images.
-- ImageGrinder can only write PNG images
+- ImageGrinder can only write PNG images.
+- ImageGrinder needs Gradle 4.1 or higher.

-Not much of a grinder, but it does everything we needed!
-If you need more, we're happy to take PR's!
+Not much of a grinder, but it does everything we needed.
+If you need more, we're [happy to take PR's](CONTRIBUTING.md)!

 <!---freshmark /javadoc -->